 Each day when you start with your preparation you will get a new insight on your journey.
 It is important that you observe along the way, what works for you and what doesn’t.

-Focusing on an effective start is important,be it a game of football, your UPSC exams or life in general.
+Focusing on an effective start is important, be it a game of football, your IAS exam or life in general.
 Ending the game on a good note is also equally important.
 Establishing good evening habits is almost as important as establishing good morning habits.
-As we have already covered the morning routine, let’s look at the evening routine:

 - Prepare for the next day: Having a well organised plan can really benefit the tasks that you have set for the day.
 It is difficult to remember all the things you need to do, and that’s why you should write them all down in a journal or a to-do list.
 Successful IAS aspirants know the importance of a well-planned day as this allows them to enjoy themselves in the evening.
 So before you go to bed, grab a planner or a notebook and write down your 3 most important goals for tomorrow.
 Be honest with yourself in setting the right amount of time to achieve each individual goal.